GuanceCloud/guance-docs/docs/en/datakit/jvm.md

 For configuration instructions here:

 - `service_address` set here to `:8125`, which is the destination address where ddtrace sends out jvm metrics.
-- `drop_tags` here discards `runtime-id` here because it could cause the timeline to explode.
+- `drop_tags` here discards `runtime-id` here because it could cause the timeseries to explode.
 If you really need this field, just remove it from `drop_tags`.
 - `metric_mapping`: In the original data sent by ddtrace, there are two types of metrics, their metrics names begin with `jvm_` and `datadog_tracer_` respectively, so we unify them into two types of metrics, one is `jvm` and the other is `ddtrace` self-running metrics.

 ### Start Java Application {#start-app}